+

 Transfer Articulation Agreements

-UMD has relationships with community colleges and post-secondary institutions worldwide, and maintains formal transfer articulation agreements with a few institutions.
+UMD has relationships with community colleges and post-secondary institutions worldwide and maintains formal transfer articulation agreements with a few institutions.
 These agreements outline which courses from that institution will transfer to UMD and which specific degree requirements they will fulfill.

-After your official transcripts are sent to UMD, contact the Office of the Registrar ([email protected]) to indicate you have been following one of the listed agreements.
-We recommend you to notify your corresponding advising office.
+After official transcripts are sent to UMD, students following an articulation agreement should contact the Office of the Registrar ([email protected]) to request this evaluation process.

 Current transfer articulation agreements include: